f5devcentral/f5-aci-integration-automation-ansible/Labs/AnsibleWorkflow/LabSteps.md

 ## Day 1 tasks - Pool member management

 Objective: Manage pool members by providing only the APIC Tenant and Logical device cluster name.
-Automation will take care of figuring out which BIG-IP credenrials to use and manage the pool member state accordingly
+Automation will take care of figuring out which BIG-IP credentials to use and manage the pool member state accordingly

 Click on **Templates** located in the top level menu: